ChefKissInc/DiskDbg/README.md

 # DiskDbg

-A utility that captures the `dmesg`, `ioreg` and `AGDCDiagnose` of a system in realtime, saving them to `/Library/Logs`.
+A utility that captures the `dmesg`, `ioreg` and `AGDCDiagnose` output periodically to files in `/Library/Logs`.

 You can get a build from the GitHub Actions tab.
-Or click [here](https://nightly.link/ChefKissInc/DiskDbg/workflows/main/master/macOS%20Universal%20Release.zip) for a quick download.
+Quick download [here](https://nightly.link/ChefKissInc/DiskDbg/workflows/main/master/macOS%20Universal%20Release.zip).

 ## Usage guide